Christoph16478/iq/iq_python.md

        print(f"Hello I am {self.emp_name}")
 ```

-The self parameter in the init and introduce functions represent the reference to the current class
-instance which is used for accessing attributes and methods of that class.
-The self parameter has to
-be the first parameter of any method defined inside the class.
-The method of the class
-InterviewbitEmployee can be accessed as shown below:
+The self parameter in the init and introduce functions represent the reference to the current class instance which is used for accessing attributes and methods of that class.
+The self parameter has to be the first parameter of any method defined inside the class.
+The method of the class Employee can be accessed as shown below:

 ```python
 emp_1.introduce()